Pawanexh Kohli: Career

 In 1982, Kohli commenced his career as a mariner and was later master of oceangoing ships for the final 15 years.
 Amongst others, he was the master and captain of one of the world's largest refrigerated cross-ocean carriers (reefer ships).
-Besides refrigerated transportation, he also directed or operated car carriers, oil tankers, container ships, ice-class general cargo carriers, timber carriers and others.
+Besides refrigerated transportation, he also directed or operated car carriers, oil tankers, container ships, ice-class general cargocarriers, timber carriers and others.

 Between 2008 and 2012 Capt.
 Kohli contributed through professional executive roles as the prime mover in one of the largest logistics and distribution companies in India and later for the integration of the largest logistics & supply chain infrastructure enterprises, heading the development of solutions to drive a pan-national footprint of India's first set of Free Trade Zones.

 In 2012 he was asked by the Government of India to help incubate the National Centre for Cold-chain Development (NCCD) as its Chief Advisor.
 He agreed to provide such service pro bono for one year.
 However, shortly thereafter, this body was restructured and in 2014, he was appointed on tenure as its founding Chief Executive Officer.
 He was then accorded entitlements equivalent to those of Joint Secretary in Government of India.
 He continued as the CEO of NCCD until demitting office in 2020.
 In this period, he concurrently served as the Chief Advisor to the Agriculture Ministry to guide initiatives related to post harvest management and agricultural supply chain.
 Nevertheless, with onset of COVID-19, he continued to support, through ad hoc advice, on various assessments in regards to vaccine distribution.

 At NCCD, Kohli had key involvement in rationalizing and revising the cold chain support mechanism and various other related schemes to promote and encourage cold chain development.
 He also was prime mover in establishing a historic MoU of cooperation in cold chain between nodal Indian and French organisations.
 He was the French Government's guest of honor and represented India at the International Conference on Sustainable Cold Chain in Paris (April 2013).
 In July 2015 he was invited as a global expert to speak on the Global Food Crisis at the House of Lords in UK.
 He was regularly invited to lecture at the national academy for Indian administration services and the National Defence College from 2017 to 2022.